 8. Don’t give bacteria a chance to transfer.

 Whether you’re riding in the comfort of your own car or sharing an aisle on public transportation, it’s important to be aware of what comes in contact with your face.
-You may yourself resting your head to doze for a minute (or a hundred, do what you gotta do!).
-Windows, seat belt straps, and neck pillows can carry bacteria, as can our own hands and shared towels or linens.
-All of these can harbor dead skin cells and harmful bacteria — both of which are pimple-creating culprits.
-When possible, wipe down or wash any surfaces that may come into contact with your complexion, and keep those hands sanitized and off your face.
+You may catch yourself resting your head to doze for a minute or two, against the window.
+We’re huge proponents of naps, but just know that windows, seat belt straps, and neck pillows can all harbor dead skin cells and harmful bacteria that can lead to pimples!
+Whenever possible, wipe down or wash any surfaces that may come into contact with your complexion, and keep your hands sanitized and away from your face.

 9. Use the least amount of makeup you can tolerate.

-If a full-face of makeup if your thing, then by all means, pack away!
-It might be best, however, to use a lighter formula on the actual day of travel.
-Why, you may ask?
-Because heavy makeup clogs your pores because it traps dead skin cells resting on the surface of your face.
-A BB Cream, CC cream, or tinted moisturizer should even out skin tones without resting too heavy, and steering clear of anything containing parabens and added fragrance will only help your case.
+If a full-face of makeup if your thing, don’t let us kill your vibe.
+But if you can, opt for a lighter face on the days that you’re traveling.
+Heavy makeup can clog your pores because it traps dead skin cells resting on the surface of your face.
+A tinted moisturizer or BB cream should even out skin tones and give you coverage, without irritating your face.
+Steering clear of products containing parabens and added fragrance will also help your case!

 10. Catch those zzz’s.

-Despite being away from home, do your best to get a good night’s sleep, or catch a nap when you can.
-Our bodies need this nightly reprieve to rest and restore, and that goes for its biggest organ as well – the skin.
+Despite being away from home, do your best to get a good night’s sleep, or plan to take a nap (probably more realistic).
+Our bodies and our biggest organ, the skin, need rest to restore.
 Everyone requires a different amount, but the National Sleep Foundation recommends adults ages 18+ should aim to achieve between 7-9 hours a night.
-Overnight is also when your skin heals and regenerates itself — so make sure you’re sticking to your nightly routine!
+Overnight is when your skin heals and regenerates itself — so it’s important that you’re sticking to your nightly routine!

 11. Stay hydrated.

-Excess oil is usually blamed for breakouts, but did you know that overly dry skin might be why your body is producing so much oil?
+Excess oil is usually blamed for breakouts, but overly dry skin is actually responsible for causing your body to produce more oil.
 If you’re spending time above 30,000 feet, this can ring especially true — the recycled air around you can be considerably arid and seriously lacking in humidity.
 A hydrating mist can keep the surface of the skin plump and protected from outside aggressors, but the best way to ensure healthy skin is with a good old fashioned glass of water.
 If frequent bathroom trips aren’t in the cards for you, try munching on grapes, apples, or even dehydrated fruits such as dried apricots.